slint-ui/slint/docs/tutorial/rust/src/game_logic_in_rust.md

 # Game Logic In Rust

 We'll implement the rules of the game in Rust as well.
-The general philosophy of SixtyFPS is that merely the user interface is implemented in the `.slint` language and the business logic in your favorite programming language.
+The general philosophy of Slint is that merely the user interface is implemented in the `.slint` language and the business logic in your favorite programming language.
 The game rules shall enforce that at most two tiles have their curtain open.
 If the tiles match, then we consider them solved and they remain open.
 Otherwise we wait for a little while, so the player can memorize